-Power On by Ring (Disabled)
+Power On by Ring (Enable)

 If this item is enabled, it allows the system to resume from a software power down or a power-saving mode whenever there is an incoming call to an installed fax/modem.
-You have to connect the fax/modem to a mainboard Wake On Modem connector for this feature to work.
+You have to connect the fax/modem to the mainboard.